-Very few contractors regret their decision to break with traditional employment and start out on their own.
-Our site provides all the information you'll need to operate a successful professional contracting business - whether you're thinking of taking the plunge, or if you're a seasoned pro.
+Our site provides all the information, tools and resources you'll need to operate a successful professional contracting business - whether you're thinking of taking the plunge, or even if you're a seasoned pro.

-The retained profits generated by UK companies of all sizes can be distributed to shareholders.
-For professional workers (such as contractors, consultants, and freelancers), dividends make up the bulk of income drawn down from small limited … [more]
+The profits generated by UK companies of all sizes can be distributed to shareholders as dividends.
+Limited company professionals, such as contractors and consultants, typically draw down the bulk of their earnings in the form of dividends. … [more]